panjd123/Surakarta/network/doc/protocol.md

     STALEMATE,     // both players can't make more move CHECKMATE,     // one player's all pieces are captured TRAPPED,       // unused, one player's pieces are all trapped, no legal move can be made.
-    RESIGN,        // unused, one player resigns.
+    RESIGN,        // one player resigns.
-    TIMEOUT,       // unused, one player's time is out.
+    TIMEOUT,       // one player's time is out.
     ILLIGAL_MOVE,  // one player makes an illegal move };
 ```